K. C. Potter: Personal life and legacy

-Potter resided on the Vanderbilt campus in one of Cumberland's West Side Row cottages.
+Potter resided on the Vanderbilt campus in Cumberland House, one of the West Side Row cottages.
 He retired in June 1998.
 Potter did not come out of the closet as a gay man until after his retirement.
 Shortly thereafter, he began his first real relationship with his partner, Richard Patrick.
-They live together on their farm in Hickman County, Tennessee.
+They lived together on their farm in Hickman County, Tennessee.

-In 2008, his former residence, Euclid House, became the K.C.
+In 2008, Euclid House became the K.C.
 Potter Center in honor of his support of inclusiveness and the LGBTQI community.
 It houses the Office of LGBTQI Life.
 In 2015, Potter was featured in the documentary film, A Secret Only God Knows.
 It chronicles the LGBTQ community in Middle Tennessee before 1970.
 The documentary premiered on Nashville public television and includes interviews conducted by the Brooks Fund History Project that are archived in the special collections division at Nashville Public Library.
 In 2019, Potter's efforts to support LGBTQ rights were featured in The Book of Pride.
 Released in 2019, Potter is featured in the short documentary Show Me the Way that shares how he was closeted during his entire professional life.

+Potter died on August 26, 2024, at the age of 85.